 Nino Surguladze - opera singer, mezzo soprano (1977 -)

 N. Surguladze made her debut at the Gran Theatre de Liceu in Barcelona at the age of 22 as Sonjetka Lady Macbeth of Mtsensk.
-Her other roles at the Liceu have included Federica Luisa Miller opposite Samuel Ramey and Maddalena Rigoletto, a role she has also sung at the Metropolitan Opera in New York, the Bayerische Staatsoper in Munich and at the Teatro Real in Madrid (with Leo Nucci in the title role).
-Elsewhere in Spain, Nino had a particular success as Dorabella (opposite Barbara Frittoli) at the Palau de les Arts Reina Sofia in Valencia.
-In the UK, Olga and Dorabella Cosi fan Tutte at Royal Opera House and Clara In Prokofiev’s Betrothal in a Monastery at the Glydnebourne Festival, for which she received wide critical acclaim.
-In Germany she has also sung Sesto La Clemenza di Tito, Niklausse, Carmen and Idamante in Hamburg and Polinesso and Ariodante in Ariodante in Frankfurt.
+Her other roles at the Liceu have included Federica Luisa Miller opposite Samuel Ramey and Maddalena Rigoletto, a role she has also sung at the Metropolitan Opera in New York, the Bayerische Staatsoper in Munich, and at the Teatro Real in Madrid (with Leo Nucci in the title role).
+Elsewhere in Spain, Nino had particular success as Dorabella (opposite Barbara Frittoli) at the Palau de les Arts Reina Sofia in Valencia.
+In the UK, Olga and Dorabella Cosi fan Tutte at the Royal Opera House and Clara In Prokofiev’s Betrothal in a Monastery at the Glydnebourne Festival, for which she received wide critical acclaim.
+In Germany, she has also sung Sesto La Clemenza di Tito, Niklausse, Carmen, and Idamante in Hamburg and Polinesso and Ariodante in Ariodante in Frankfurt.
 Nino made her debut at the Salzburg Festival in 2009 as Sinaid in Moise et Pharaon (cond.
 Muti), a role she then sang in Rome.
-In Tokyo, Ms. Surguladze has sung Suzuki Madama Butterfly, Dorabella and Carmen and, in the USA, Carmen in San Diego and Olga to great acclaim in Chicago.
+In Tokyo, Ms. Surguladze has sung Suzuki Madama Butterfly, Dorabella, and Carmen and, in the USA, Carmen in San Diego and Olga to great acclaim in Chicago.

 Teona Dvali - opera singer, soprano (1984 -)